inkybay/order-sdk-php/README.md

 ### 4. Customizing Order Data Collection

+Make sure the orders folder is writable by the PHP runtime.
 You may extend or modify the SDK to collect additional order-related information.

 Refer to the sample implementation: